Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/Display3DLabelsInScene/README.md

 Pan and zoom to explore the scene.
 Notice the labels showing installation dates of features in the 3D gas network.

 ## How it works
-1. Create a `Scene` using the `initUrl` property.
+1. Create a `Scene` from a URL.
-2. Create a `TextSymbol` to use for displaying the label text.
+2. Create a `LabelDefinition` to define how the labels will be displayed.
-3. Create a `LabelDefinition` with a `json` property
-    * Set the "labelExpressionInfo.expression" key to create an Arcade expression that defines what text the label should display.
-You can use fields of the feature by using $feature.FIELD_NAME in the expression.
-    * To use a text symbol, set the "symbol" key in the JSON representation using `TextSymbol.json`.
+3. Create an `ArcadeLabelExpression` to define the labels' format.
-4. Create a label definition from the JSON using `LabelDefinition::fromJson()`.
+4. Create a `TextSymbol` to define how labels are stylized.
 5. After the `Scene` has loaded, obtain the `FeatureLayer` from the scene's `operationalLayers`.
 6. Set the `labelsEnabled` property to `true`.
 7. Add the label definition to the feature layer's `labelDefinitions` list model.

 ## Relevant API

+* ArcadeLabelExpression
 * FeatureLayer
 * LabelDefinition
 * Scene